jerryk42/Deep-Learning-Xray-Fracture-Classifier/README.md

 ## Acknowledgments

 This project was completed as part of the MSc course on Deep Learning at Athens University of Economics and Business (AUEB).
-Special thanks to Themos Stafylakis for their valuable guidance throughout the project.
+Special thanks to Professor Themos Stafylakis for their valuable guidance throughout the project.